talkowski-lab/rCNV2/analysis/genes/README.md

 # Gene-Based Analyses

-We compared ultra-rare CNV counts between cases and controls for each of 19,346 canonical, protein-coding genes across all 22 autosomes.
+We compared ultra-rare CNV counts between cases and controls for each canonical, protein-coding gene across all 22 autosomes.
 This process is described below.

 The code to reproduce these analyses is contained in `gene_burden_analysis.sh`.